mmelkersen/memdocs/memdocs/intune/remote-actions/device-rename.md

 - No spaces in the name
 - Disallowed characters: { | } ~ [ \ ] ^ ' : ; < = > ? & @ ! " # $ % ` ( ) + / , . _ *)

+> [!NOTE]
+> This is only supported for Azure AD Joined only devices.
+Trying to rename a hybrid object will break the connection to ADDS.

 ## Bulk rename devices

 You can choose to rename devices in bulk, based on the device platform.
 The bulk rename option uses the same rules as renaming a single device.
 However, you must also include one of the following variables as part of the device name: